0xdps/sheet-alchemy/PRIVACY.md

-# Privacy Policy for G-ODM
+# Privacy Policy for SheetAlchemy

 **Last Updated: October 30, 2025**

-This Privacy Policy describes how G-ODM (Google Sheets Object Data Model) handles data and privacy considerations when using this library.
+This Privacy Policy describes how SheetAlchemy (Google Sheets Object Data Model) handles data and privacy considerations when using this library.

 ## 🔒 Overview

-G-ODM is an open-source Python library that provides an interface to Google Sheets.
-This privacy policy explains how data flows through the library and what developers should consider when using G-ODM in their applications.
+SheetAlchemy is an open-source Python library that provides an interface to Google Sheets.
+This privacy policy explains how data flows through the library and what developers should consider when using SheetAlchemy in their applications.

 ## 📊 Data Handling

-### What G-ODM Does
+### What SheetAlchemy Does

-G-ODM acts as a **client-side library** that:
+SheetAlchemy acts as a **client-side library** that:

 - Connects to Google Sheets API on behalf of your application
 - Reads data from Google Sheets that you have authorized access to